center-key/w3c-html-validator/README.md

 ```

 ## 6) Gulp Task
-This library is available as a Gulp plugin:
+This library is available as a Gulp plugin:<br>
 https://github.com/center-key/gulp-w3c-html-validator